-Last March when I was over in England to celebrate Mum’s 90th birthday, she surprised me by asking if I’d like to interview her about her life.
+Last March when I was over in England to celebrate my mother’s 90th birthday, she surprised me by asking if I’d like to interview her about her life.
 Ninety years is quite a milestone and she’s lived through interesting times, no doubt, but while she’s happy to tell tales, she’s never been happy with the idea of microphones and systematic recording.

+I couldn’t start interviewing her in March.
+I was on my way back home to Sweden.
+Besides I had no recording equipment with me.
 So I flew home and thought about it and every so often when I was talking with her on the phone I would ask if she still wanted me to interview her.
 “Yes, of course,” she replied.
-OK then – fast forward to the tail-end of October.